8 ways to make your home more 'hygge' this fall

 Hygge home decor idea: natural materials

-A rustic wood coffee table, wicker or rattan furnishings, and exposed beams all work to create a warm and cosy hygge home.
+A rustic wood coffee table, wicker or rattan furnishings, and exposed beams all work to create a warm and cozy hygge home.
 Plus, carpets are a big no-no, it’s all about natural wood flooring with thick pile rugs.
 If you don’t have much in the way of natural wood in your home, what about trying your hand at some DIY shiplap cladding.
 Painted or left untreated, it’s a great way to create that modern farmhouse feel, synonymous with Nordic design.
-Our blog on how to create DIY shiplap cladding will help you get the look.
+Our tips on how to create DIY shiplap cladding will help you get the look.

 Ensure you have throws and blankets to bury your feet into

 Just as with Scandi interior style, creating a hygge home means layering lots of fabrics and textiles.
 And when it comes to blankets, you can’t have too many.
 On your sofa, on your bed, or piled high in a wicker basket—just make sure there is one within arms reach at all times.
 It’s about texture, rather than color, so go for thick knits, fluffy throws, or bouclé blankets.